rlancaste/AstroPi3/README.md

 # AstroPi3

-This script is meant to automate the many setup steps involved with configuring a Raspberry Pi 3 or similar single board computer (SBC) running Ubuntu, so that it can be an Astrophotography hub using INDI, KStars, and Ekos.
+This script is meant to automate the many setup steps involved with configuring a Raspberry Pi 3b, 3b+, 4 or similar single board computer (SBC) running Ubuntu or Raspbian, so that it can be an Astrophotography hub using INDI, KStars, and Ekos.
 I first developed the series of steps by research, trial, and error in 2016.
 Then several users on indilib.org, especially James Taylor ( u2pilotjt ), tested my steps and helped me revise them.
 James Taylor wrote a beginners guide which can be accessed here:  http://www.indilib.org/support/tutorials/169-ekos-on-raspberry-pi-complete-guide.html